hayasalman/Supermarkets-Sales-Predictions-Regression/README.md

     ## Approches & Methodologies

--  General overview about the dataset like the dataset shape , data types, and detect any missing values, therefore, if there were any problems associated within the dataset, it should be handled before any kind of investigations.
+-  Performed a quik overview about the dataset like the dataset shape , data types, and detect any missing values, therefore, if there were any problems associated within the dataset, it should be handled before any kind of investigations.

    * within this dataset, there are some data issues need to be fixed :